jeroenkampinga/angular-formula-one-app/README.md

 A Formula one themed Angular playground app.

+This is a learning project to get familiar with Angular.

 ## Build & development

 Run 'grunt' for building and 'grunt serve' for preview.